bigboxwc/bigbox/CONTRIBUTING.md

 ### Local Environment

-First, you need a WordPress Environment to run the plugin on.
-The quickest way to get up and running is to use the provided docker setup.
-Just install [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) on your machine and run `./bin/setup-local-env.sh`.

-The WordPress installation should be available at `http://localhost:8888` (username: `admin`, password: `password`).
-Inside the "docker" directory, you can use any docker command to interact with your containers.
-If this port is in use, you can override it in your `docker-compose.override.yml` file.

-Alternatively, you can use your own local WordPress environment and clone this repository right into your `wp-content/themes` directory.

 Next, open a terminal (or if on Windows, a command prompt) and navigate to the repository you cloned.
-Now type `npm install` to get the dependencies all set up.
-Then you can type `npm run dev` in your terminal or command prompt to keep the plugin building in the background as you work on it.
+Now type `npm run setup-theme` to get the dependencies all set up.
+Then you can type `npm run dev` in your terminal or command prompt to keep the theme building in the background as you work on it.

-### On A Remote Server

-Open a terminal (or if on Windows, a command prompt) and navigate to the repository you cloned.
-Now type `npm install` to get the dependencies all set up.
-Once that finishes, you can type `npm run build`.
-You can now upload the entire repository to your `wp-content/themes` directory on your webserver and activate the theme from the WordPress admin.

-You can also type `npm run package-theme` which will run the two commands above and create a zip file automatically for you which you can use to install the theme through the WordPress admin.

 ## Workflow